What Have We Learned About Leveraging Health Information Technology to Improve Health System Performance?

 To address these questions, a RAND team examined three-year panel data (2014-2016) from the annual Healthcare Information and Management Systems Society (HIMSS) Analytics Ambulatory Survey of EHR adoption.
-The survey captures information on more than three-quarters of U.S. health system-associated ambulatory care clinics: the study sample included more than 19,100 ambulatory clinics in 1,548 health systems across the United States.
-The team focused on current rates of CPOE use, identified adoption trends during that period, and probed whether use of CPOE was associated with clinic characteristics (size and type of practice and whether the clinic was part of a multi-hospital system.)
+The survey captures information on more than three-quarters of U.S. health system-associated ambulatory care clinics: The study sample included more than 19,100 ambulatory clinics in 1,548 health systems across the United States.
+The team focused on current rates of CPOE use, identified adoption trends, and probed whether CPOE use was associated with clinic characteristics (size and type of practice and whether the clinic was part of a multi-hospital system.)

 As a basis for their analysis, the team classified ambulatory clinics according to size, clinic type, and type of health system with which the clinic was associated.
 The team examined how often EHR software (including CPOE) was being used and what percentage of orders involved CPOE use.

-Clinical Decision Support (CDS) is health IT software, embedded within an EHR, that is designed to provide assistance with clinical decision-making tasks (such as providing point-of-care access to clinical guidelines for diagnosis and treatment, alerting physicians to potential drug-drug interactions, and flagging abnormal test results).
+Clinical Decision Support (CDS) is health IT software, embedded within an EHR, that is designed to support clinical decisionmaking tasks (such as providing point-of-care access to clinical guidelines for diagnosis and treatment, alerting physicians to potential drug-drug interactions, and flagging abnormal test results).
 CDS is considered by many to be essential for delivering safe and high-quality care.
 The RAND team used the same sample from the HIMSS survey to examine the association between ambulatory clinic characteristics (size, health system type, and practice type) and CDS adoption and use.

 The study team examined use and change in use of seven CDS functions.
 Figure 1 summarizes that inventory.

-Use of any kind of CDS function increased from 2014 to 2016, and the percentage of health system-affiliated clinics using any form of CDS increased from about half (52%) to three-fifths (62%).
+Use of any kind of CDS function increased from 2014 to 2016, and the percentage of health system-affiliated clinics using any form of CDS increased from about half (52 percent) to three-fifths (62 percent).
 The most highly used functions were for basic medication screening, clinical guidelines, and prompts for preventive screenings.

 ...Only 45 percent of health systems reported that any of their clinics were using Clinical Decision Support software in 2016